amitsaha/amitsaha.github.io/content/data-in-c.rst

 as function parameters.

-If you are familiar with Python, you may be interested in my article on [data in CPython](http://echorand.me/data-in-cpython.html).
+If you are familiar with Python, you may be interested in my article on `data in CPython <http://echorand.me/data-in-cpython.html>`__.
 In my next article, I will summarize these two articles highlighting the differences between the two.